long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

    5.3.
 Open ComboJack_Installer \
    5.4.
 Run `./install` in Terminal \
    5.5.
 After every time you plug in a headphone, a notification will appear.
 Please select "Headset" for the headphone microphone to work
-6. Increase nvram using https://github.com/DavidS95/Smokeless_UMAF (Optional)
+6. Increase nvram using https://github.com/DavidS95/Smokeless_UMAF (Recommend):  Just increasing it to 768MB is enough, or 2GB if you want.
+But there won't be much difference

 ## What's working: